open-telemetry/opentelemetry.io/content/en/docs/concepts/observability-primer.md

 the parent provide a more in-depth context of what occurs during a request (or what steps make up a request).

-Many Observability back-ends visualize traces as waterfall diagrams that may look something like this:
+Many Observability backends visualize traces as waterfall diagrams that may look something like this:

 ![Sample Trace](/img/waterfall-trace.svg 'Trace waterfall diagram')